 The Meetup Example for Building Demand

-The story about Meetup is the especially relevant example of how failure can lead to success.
-The most important are not to give up.
+The story about Meetup is especially relevant example of how failure can lead to success.
+The most important thing is not to give up.
 Grab all the chances you can get!

 What was their situation at the beginning?

 “Meetup has been building local communities for thirteen years.
 The team here had experimented with a number of strategies.
 Including Meetup Everywhere, corporate Meetup sponsorships, and even branded perks and incentives, but nothing seemed to stick.”

 says Brian Lafayette, Director of Strategy at Meetup.

 First of all, they had one encouraging fact.
 None of the companies that signed up for their modified subscription ever canceled.
 The catalyst for re-engagement was a phone call from Google Developers Groups.
 Their preference was to use Meetup to manage over 700 groups from all over the world.
 It seemed like it was going to be a turning point for Meetup.

 The first thing was to come up with a detailed plan that would gave specific guidance to their sales team.

 “The model also gave our sales team super-specific, month-by-month targets.
 It was easier for us to see exactly when they were falling short.
 So we could make proactive changes to improve conversion,” Lafayette explains.